Ships with a second round of aid for Gaza have departed Cyprus as concerns about hunger soar | Law-Order

 - Israel

-A three-ship convoy left a port in Cyprus on Saturday with 400 tonnes of food and other supplies for Gaza as concerns about hunger in the territory soar.
+A three-ship convoy left a port in Cyprus on Saturday with 400 tons of food and other supplies for Gaza as concerns about hunger in the territory soar.

 World Central Kitchen said the vessels and a barge were carrying ready-to-eat items like rice, pasta, flour, legumes, canned vegetables and proteins that were enough to prepare more than 1 million meals.
 Also on board were dates, which are traditionally eaten to break the daily fast during the holy month of Ramadan.

-An Open Arms ship inaugurated the direct sea route to the Palestinian territory earlier this month with 200 tonnes of food, water and other aid.
+It was not clear when the ships would reach Gaza.
+An Open Arms ship inaugurated the direct sea route to the Palestinian territory earlier this month with 200 tons of food, water and other aid.

 The United Nations and partners have warned that famine could occur in devastated, largely isolated northern Gaza as early as this month.
 Humanitarian officials say deliveries by sea and air are not enough and that Israel must allow far more aid by road.
 The top UN court has ordered Israel to open more land crossings and take other measures to address the humanitarian crisis.

-Meanwhile, the United States welcomed the formation of a new Palestinian autonomy government, signalling it is accepting the revised Cabinet lineup as a step toward political reform.
+Meanwhile, the United States welcomed the formation of a new Palestinian autonomy government, signaling it is accepting the revised Cabinet lineup as a step toward political reform.

 But both Israel and Hamas — which drove Abbas' security forces from Gaza in a 2007 takeover — reject the idea of it administering Gaza, and Hamas rejects the formation of the new Palestinian government as illegitimate.
 The authority also has little popular support or legitimacy among Palestinians because of its security cooperation with Israel in the West Bank.

-More than 400 Palestinians have been killed by Israeli forces or settlers in the West Bank or east Jerusalem since Oct.
-7, according to local health authorities.
-Dr. Fawaz Hamad, director of Al-Razi Hospital in Jenin, told local station Awda TV that Israeli forces killed a 13-year-old boy in nearby Qabatiya early Saturday.
+More than 400 Palestinians have been killed by Israeli forces or settlers in the West Bank or east Jerusalem since October 7, according to local health authorities.
+Dr Fawaz Hamad, director of Al-Razi Hospital in Jenin, told local station Awda TV that Israeli forces killed a 13-year-old boy in nearby Qabatiya early Saturday.
 Israel's military said the incident was under review.

 A major challenge for anyone administering Gaza will be reconstruction.
 Nearly six months of war has destroyed critical infrastructure including hospitals, schools and homes as well as roads, sewage systems and the electrical grid.